hgmich/binliner/README.md

 This setting will only apply to new analysis databases opened.
 To make an existing BNDB use the inliner, open the database and follow the same steps but choose the Resource scope in the settings at the top of the Setting pane.
-You'll need to save and reopen the database after this before the change takes effect.
+You'll need to trigger a full reanalysis after this setting is changed.

 [binja-plugin-armv7-build]: https://github.com/Vector35/arch-armv7/blob/b45883e81fc656e2274e3ed48b9a8f3839b5e9b2/README.md#building
 [bn-wf]: https://docs.binary.ninja/dev/workflows.html#getting-started